 As part of our full day of caregiving sessions, attendees enjoyed a fantastic presentation from local expert Martha Fiddes with North Texas Qi Gong (featured above).

 It was an honor for Caregiver Transitions to serve as co-host and organizer.
-Many thanks to all!
+A special thanks to our co-hosts Debbie Howard and Denise M. Brown.

 We look forward to hearing from you!